Mikaeylaaa/portfolio-frontend/online-auction-system/README.md

 ### Launch App in Development Mode

-To run the application in a production-like environment, two commands must be executed:
+To run the application, two commands must be executed:

 - **`yarn build`**: Compiles and builds the code in a manner suitable use
 - **`yarn dev`**: Launches the Next.js server and serves the `development` ready code that was built in the previous command.